 I thank the hon.
 Member for Cambridge (Daniel Zeichner)—he represents a city that leads the world in many ways, including cycling—for securing this debate, as it comes at a time of significant public interest in plastics and concern about their environmental impact.
 Plastics used in food packaging, which generates a considerable amount of waste plastics, are a great concern.
 The number of signatories to the e-petition—almost 250,000—is testament to the public’s concern, and I welcome a debate on the issue, not least because I was involved with it as a former member of the Environmental Audit Committee.
 Having heard the contributions of Members across the Chamber, I think we are all pretty much on the same page, and I hope I am paying the hon.
 Gentleman a compliment when I say that I could happily have read out his speech.

 The Government share the public’s concerns about the environmental issues surrounding plastics and have set out ambitious plans to address the problem.
 When plastic use cannot be prevented or plastics cannot be reused, they should be recycled wherever possible.
-However, managing plastic waste that cannot be reused or recycled is complex and depends on a number of factors, including the type of plastic, the overall environmental impacts of landfill and the efficiency of energy from waste facilities.
+However, managing plastic waste that cannot be reused or recycled is complex and depends on a number of factors, including the type of plastic, the overall environmental impacts of landfill and the efficiency of energy-from-waste facilities.
 As we have heard, it is not just Government-led initiatives that can push this agenda, but consumer-driven progress in places such as Sheffield and Cambridge.
 Indeed, in the meal I ate last night, the spinach and the strawberries were picked in the garden without any need for packaging; the potatoes were in a 25 kg paper sack from a farm less than 10 miles away, not using any plastic; and the beef was produced on the estate where we live.

-Bans or restrictions on international export markets for waste, such as China’s bans on typical types of paper waste and plastics, present us with a longer-term opportunity to focus on the quality of recyclate we provide and ensure there are end markets for it.
+Bans or restrictions on international export markets for waste, such as China’s bans on typical types of paper waste and plastic, present us with a longer-term opportunity to focus on the quality of recyclate we provide and ensure there are end markets for it.
 The Government have therefore set out ambitious plans to address the problem of plastics.
 A key commitment in our 25-year environment plan is to eliminate all avoidable plastic waste within 25 years, and we want to move faster for the most problematic plastics.
 In our resources and waste strategy for England, published last December, we committed to work towards all plastic packaging on the UK market being recyclable, reusable or compostable by 2025.

 I stress that we currently have no plans to ban the use of food packaging that cannot be recycled.
 Most food packaging is technically recyclable, although as we have heard, the current market does not make all recycling economically viable.
 Our general approach is to help people and companies make the right choice and develop alternatives, rather than ban items outright.
 There are circumstances in which a ban is appropriate as part of a wider strategic approach: we have already banned the inclusion of plastic microbeads, and Members might be aware that we will be banning the supply of plastic drinking straws, stirrers and plastic-stemmed cotton buds in England from April 2020.